 The Board meets quarterly to review activities and guide the programs.
 Income from the endowment is used to support many programs and grants for the benefit of medical students.
-These include: student tuition scholarships, summer research fellowships, student activities (e.g. White Coat Ceremony, publications, Clerkship Orientation, Match Day, Senior Awards, Senior Graduation celebrations), special education programs (e.g. Health Care in Developing Countries) and:
+These include: student tuition scholarships, summer research fellowships, student activities (e.g. White Coat Ceremony, publications, Clerkship Orientation, Match Day, Senior Awards, Senior Graduation celebrations), special education programs and:

-Medical Student Research Scholarship - a one-year paid full-time research scholarship.
+Medical Student Research Scholarship

+A one-year paid full-time research scholarship.
 Completion of at least one year of medical school is required for eligibility.
 On occasion, the scholarship can be divided among equally qualified applicants.